 About the Portland Shotokan Karate Dojo

-Our dojo was founded in 1997 and continues to be led by Phil Welker and Stuart Iwasaki who are both third degree black belt students of Tsutomu Ohshima, founder of Shotokan Karate of America.
+Our dojo started in 1997.
+Our dojo leader is Stuart Iwasaki who is a third degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.

 Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct instructor, Gichin Funakoshi, founder of Shotokan Karate.

 We strive to strengthen body, mind and spirit, perfect character, and faithfully transmit the art to future generations.

 Karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing and overall health.
 No special equipment is needed.